bluewitch/dwulf-manifesto/Obsidian Vault/Quotes.md

-    "Do not underestimate the value of print statements for debugging.", "A complex system that works is invariably found to have evolved from a simple system that works.", "Simplicity does not precede complexity, but follows it.", "Maybe Computer Science should be in the College of Theology. -- R. S. Barton"
+    "Do not underestimate the value of print statements for debugging.", "A complex system that works is invariably found to have evolved from a simple system that works.", "Simplicity does not precede complexity, but follows it.", "Maybe Computer Science should be in the College of Theology. -- R. S. Barton", "There is very little future in being right when your boss is wrong."